ankitkrks1/sharemydisk/README.md

 - `-p` for port // default is 3000
 - `-d` for directory. // default is your current directory
+- `-s` for https Secure mode // default is https

 `node app.js -p 3000 -d ../abc/yourDirectory# sharemydisk`